 Explicit "file addresses"

-When you declare an explicit dependency, like
+When you declare an explicit dependency on a target for first-party code, like

 helloworld/util:json_files, you end up depending on every file in the

 :json_files, even if you only use some of the files.
 Often, this is what you meant.